 International study centres organise intensive summer English courses to prepare pupils who will be entering mainstream British schools in the autumn and some offer short GCSE revision courses for a week or two in the spring.
 The main advantage of these study centres is that they provide a 'soft landing' in the UK for young pupils with limited (or no) English who, in most cases, will have been attending day schools in their home countries.
 It is for this reason that we generally prefer these centres - where the youngsters live in dormitories, are looked after by school staff, make friends with children from around the world and take part in organised outings and sports events - to non-residential or 'home-stay' programmes offered by other academic institutions (see below).
 Another advantage is that these centres are attached to schools with reputations to protect so you are going to get what you pay for.

 One disadvantage is the high cost.
-The chances are that you will be paying in excess of £11,000 for a ten-week term (much more than most British boys or co-ed boarding schools, and up to 75 per cent more than a typical girls boarding school).
+The chances are that you will be paying up to £15,000 for a ten-week term (much more than most British boys or co-ed boarding schools, and up to 75 per cent more than a typical girls boarding school).
 Also consider the disruption your child will experience after first settling into the centre, making friends, etc and then having to start over again when he or she begins at a 'proper' British school a year later.
 Most worrying of all to the parents to whom we have spoken is the idea that junior will be attending school in England with a bunch of foreigners who can't speak English properly themselves!
 Most people who send their children to school in the UK are hoping that their offspring will spend time speaking English like an Englishman, not comparing notes on the overseas arrival lounge at Heathrow airport.

 If you are considering sending your child to a study centre, do compare them and, if possible, visit in person.
 Check which subjects are offered beyond English.
 In many cases, only maths, sciences and a nondescript course like geography are available which may not suit your child's interests.
 Ask about the guardianship arrangements.
 Like any British school, the study centres close for half-terms, between terms and sometimes for random 'exeat' weekends.
 You will need to arrange a guardian to look after your child during these periods.
 The schools can usually arrange guardians, but at an additional price.
 Or you can consult the guardian's association Aegis.
 Ask about sleeping arrangements.
 Some schools wisely make a point of ensuring that students share a bedroom with a student who does not speak the same mother tongue.
 Do ask for clear evidence of the centre's placement record.
 Sure, one rich kid in 1998 may have got into Eton, but which schools or universities do most pupils go on to?
 Insist on seeing the school's exam results (they should be proud to show you).